-In the case of Dr. Müller and Messrs.
-Jones and Kampfer, their arrangements provide, under certain circumstances, for payments and benefits upon termination of employment following a change in control of Cohu.
-The payments and benefits payable under these arrangements in the event of a change in control of Cohu are subject to a "double trigger," meaning that both a change in control of Cohu and a subsequent involuntary termination of employment are required.
+The payments and benefits payable under these arrangements in the event of a change in control of Cohu are subject to a "double trigger," meaning that both a change in control of Cohu and a subsequent involuntary termination of employment without Cause or voluntary resignation for Good Reason are required.
 In other words, the change in control of Cohu does not by itself trigger any payments or benefits; rather, payments and benefits are paid only if the employment of Dr. Müller and Messrs.
-Jones and Kampfer are subsequently terminated without "cause" (or they resign for "good reason") during a specified period following the change in control.
+Jones, Bohrson and Kampfer are subsequently terminated without "cause" or they resign for "good reason" during a specified period following the change in control.
 We believe that a "double trigger" arrangement maximizes stockholder value because it prevents an unintended windfall to these executive officers in the event of a change in control of Cohu, while still providing them appropriate incentives to cooperate in negotiating a transaction involving a potential change in control of Cohu in which they believe they may lose their jobs.